5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 Included are about 40 configs for Intel CPUs, covering a wide range of supported Desktop CPUs, vendors and chipsets.

 ### Included Files and Settings
-- **Base configs** for Intel Desktop and High End Desktop CPUs with variations for Dell, Sony, HP and other Board/Chipsets
+- **Base configs** for Intel Desktop and High End Desktop CPUs with variations for Dell, Sony, HP and other Board/Chipsets (no Laptops!)
 - **Required SSDT** Hotpatches for each CPU family (some are disabled – check before deployment!)
 - **Necessary Quirks** for each CPU Family (also available as Presets inside of OCAT)
 - **Device Properties** for each platform (mostly Framebuffer Patches for: iGPU only, iGPU+dGPU and GPU only)
 - Base-set of **Kexts** (see chart below)
-- `MinDate` and `MinVersion` for the APFS Driver set to `-1`, so all macOS versions are supported.
+- `MinDate` and `MinVersion` for the APFS Driver set to `-1`, so all macOS versions are supported

 ### Included Kexts (universal, config-based)
 Kext|Description